AlexLynd/CreepDetector/README.md

-# CreepDetector
-Detect stalkers using wardriving!
+# CreepDetector: Detect Stalkers with Wardriving!

 This Python script detects if someone is following you, by using wardriving data to determine if a unique MAC address appears at multiple locations.
 This works by sniffing for Probe Requests, a type of WiFi frame that reveals networks you've joined in the past!